makerblueprint/retrospecification/README.md

 * Connect the `GND` contact on the MPU-6050 board to the `common` contact on the DE-9 "Pin-Style" Connector.
 * Connect the `VCC` contact on the MPU-6050 board to the output of the 3.3V Voltage Regulator.
 * Connect the common contact of the 3.3V Voltage regulator to the `common` contact on the DE-9 "Pin-Style" Connector.
-* Connect the input contact of the 3.3V Voltage regulator to the `twelve-volts-max` contact on the DE-9 "Pin-Style" Connector.
+* Connect the input contact of the 3.3V Voltage regulator to the `fifteen-volts-max` contact on the DE-9 "Pin-Style" Connector.

 You now have your third Retro Module ready to go!
 Power down your Microcontroller Retro Module, connect your Accelerometer Retro Module, power